tlverse/tlverse-handbook/05-origami.md

 can define the **Estimation Roadmap** as a guide for the estimation process.
 In particular, the unified loss-based estimation framework [@vdl2003unified;
 @vdl2004asymptotic; @dudoit2005asymptotics; @vaart2006oracle; @vdl2007super],
-which relies upon cross-validation methodology for estimator construction, selection, and performance assessment, follows three main steps:
+which relies on cross-validation for estimator construction, selection, and performance assessment, consists of three main steps:

-1. **The loss function**:
+1. **Loss function**:
-Define the target parameter as the minimizer of the expected loss (risk) for a complete data loss function chosen to represent the desired performance measure.
+Define the target parameter as the minimizer of the expected loss (risk) for a full data loss function chosen to represent the desired performance measure.
+By full data, we refer to the complete data including missingness process, for example.
-Map the complete data loss function into an observed data loss function, having the same expected value and leading to an efficient estimator of risk.
+Map the full data loss function into an observed data loss function, having the same expected value and leading to an estimator of risk.

-2. **The learning algorithms**:
+2. **Algorithms**:
-Construct a finite collection of candidate estimators for the parameter of interest.
+Construct a finite collection of candidate estimators of the parameter of interest.

-3. **The cross-validation scheme**:
+3. **Cross-validation scheme**:
-Apply appropriate cross-validation to select an optimal estimator among the candidates and assess the overall performance of the resulting estimator.
+Apply appropriate cross-validation, and use the cross-validated risk in order to select the best performing estimator among the candidates.
+Assess the overall performance of the resulting estimator.

-Step 1 of the [Estimation Roadmap](#roadmap) allows us to unify a broad range of problems that are traditionally treated separately in the statistical literature --- including density estimation and the prediction of polychotomous and/or continuous outcomes.
-For example, when we are interested in estimating the full joint conditional density, we may use the negative log-likelihood loss to select an asymptotically optimal density estimation algorithm.
-If instead we are interested in the conditional mean of a continuous outcome, we may use the squared error loss to select an asymptotically optimal algorithm.
-On the other hand, had the outcome been binary, we would instead resort to using the indicator (0-1) loss.
-The unified loss-based estimation framework also reconciles censored and complete data estimation methods, by generalizing any loss-based learning algorithm for complete data structures into loss-based learning for corresponding censored data structures.

 ## Example: Cross-validation and Prediction

-Having introduced the [Estimation Roadmap](#roadmap), we can more precisely define our objective using prediction as an example, but now requiring more mathematical notation.
+Having introduced the [Estimation Roadmap](#roadmap), we can more precisely define our objective using prediction as an example.
 Let the observed data be defined as $O = (W, Y)$, where a unit specific data structure can be written as $O_i = (W_i, Y_i)$, for $i = 1, \ldots, n$.
-For each of the $n$ sampled units, we denote $Y_i$ as the outcome of interest (polychotomous or continuous), and $W_i$ as a $p$-dimensional set of covariates.
-Let $\psi_0(W)$ denote the target parameter of interest, which is the quantity we wish to estimate; for this example, we are interested in estimating the conditional expectation of the outcome given the covariates, $\psi_0(W) = \E(Y
+We denote $Y_i$ as the outcome/dependent variable of interest, and $W_i$ as a
+$p$-dimensional set of covariate (predictor) variables.
+We assume the $n$ units are independent, or conditionally independent, and identically distributed.
+Let $\psi_0(W)$ denote the target parameter of interest, the quantity we wish to estimate (estimand).
+For this example, we are interested in estimating the conditional expectation of the outcome given the covariates, $\psi_0(W) = \E(Y
 \mid W)$.
 Following the [Estimation Roadmap](#roadmap), we choose the appropriate loss function, $L$, such that $\psi_0(W) = \text{argmin}_{\psi}
 \E_0[L(O, \psi(W))]$.
+Note that $\psi_0(W)$, the true target parameter, is a minimizer of the risk (expected value of the chosen loss function).
+The appropriate loss function for conditional expectation with continuous outcome could be a mean squared error, for example.
+Then we can define $L$ as
+$L(O, \psi(W)) = (Y_i -\psi(W_i)^2$.
+Note that there can be many different algorithms which
-But, how do we know how well each of the candidate estimators of $\psi$ is doing?
-In order to pick the optimal estimator among the candidates, and assess the overall performance of the resultant estimator, we use cross-validation -- dividing the available data into the training set and validation set.
+estimate the estimand (many different $\psi$s).
+How do we know how well each of the candidate estimators of $\psi_0(W)$ are doing?
+To pick the best-performing candidate estimator and assess its overall performance, we use cross-validation.
 Observations in the training set are used to fit (or train) the estimator, while those in validation set are used to assess the risk of (or validate) it.

 Next, we introduce notation flexible enough to represent any cross-validation scheme.
 In particular, we define a **split vector**, $B_n = (B_n(i): i = 1, \ldots, n) \in
+\{0,1\}^n$.
-\{0,1\}^n$; note that such a split vector is independent of the empirical distribution $P_n$.
+#Note that such a split vector is independent of the empirical distribution $P_n$, as in $B_n$ is not a function of $P_n$, but $P_0$.
 A realization of $B_n$ defines a random split of the data into training and validation subsets such that if
 $$B_n(i) = 0, \ \ \text{i sample is in the training set}$$
 $$B_n(i) = 1, \ \ \text{i sample is in the validation set.}$$
 We can further define $P_{n, B_n}^0$ and $P_{n, B_n}^1$ as the empirical
-distributions of the training and validation subsets, respectively.
+distributions of the training and validation sets, respectively.
 Then, $n_0 =
 \sum_i (1 - B_n(i))$ and $n_1 = \sum_i B_n(i)$ denote the number of samples in
-the training and validation subsets, respectively.
+the training and validation sets, respectively.
 The particular distribution of the split vector $B_n$ defines the type of cross-validation scheme, tailored to the problem and dataset at hand.